-Executive Committees
+Thematic Committees

-In September 2018, the Board set up three executive committees; the Transport and Infrastructure Committees, the Skills Committee and the Housing and Communities Committee.
-By placing responsibility for three of the largest portfolios into a committee system, it enabled the

-Combined Authority to meet challenges of resilience and volume.
+In May 2023, the Board set up three Thematic committees; the Transport and Infrastructure Committees, the Skills & Employment Committee and the Environment and Sustainability Committee with enhanced decision-making powers.
+This change continued the practice of placing responsibility for three of the largest portfolios into a committee system, with representation from each constituent council on each Committee, so enabling the Combined Authority to meet challenges of resilience and volume.
 The Chair of each committee leads the portfolio responsibilities of that committee and can distribute responsibility for delivering discreet areas of the portfolio amongst the members of the committee.
 By creating a division of the portfolio workload across the committee members, the Combined Authority ensures a measure of continuity in the delivery of its key projects.
 A committee system also allows member oversight of the delivery of its programme of works against the Combined Authority's Assurance Framework and Monitoring and Evaluation Framework.